mesosphere-backup/dcos-vagrant/README.md

 In order to deploy DCOS, a bootstrap node is also required to facilitate installation configuration, install file distribution, and zookeeper bootstrapping.

 **IMPORTANT**: Make sure your local machine has enough memory to launch all your desired VMs, otherwise your machine may lock up as all the memory is consumed.

+For more details about how DCOS is installed and how to debug deployment/installation failure, see [Appendix: Installation](#appendix-installation).

 ### Minimal Cluster